Millennium Dome raid: Aftermath

-Cockram, who was sentenced to 18 years for his part in the raid, was awarded legal aid to sue the Metropolitan Police Service in March 2003.
-The decision to award Cockram the money was condemned by the then-shadow home secretary David Davis.
-Cockram claimed that he was assaulted by a police officer at about 9:39 a.m. on the day of the raid, as he was lying handcuffed on the floor.
+Cockram, sentenced to 18 years for his part in the raid, alleged that a police officer assaulted him at about 9:39 a.m. on the day of the raid, as he was lying handcuffed on the floor.
+He was awarded legal aid to sue the Metropolitan Police Service in March 2003, a decision that was condemned by Shadow Home Secretary David Davis.

-One of the diamonds on display during the raid was a pear-shaped rare blue diamond.
-In March 2010, the London Evening Standard reported that the gem would be sold in a collection at Sotheby's Hong Kong, the following month.
-The blue diamond, which had an estimated worth of £3 to £3.8 million, was sold for £4.2 million in April 2010 in Sotheby's Hong Kong.
+One of the diamonds that had been on display was a rare pear-shaped blue diamond with an estimated worth of £3 to £3.8 million, which was sold for £4.2 million in April 2010 in Sotheby's Hong Kong.

-The Flying Squad arrested a man that it was believed was the mastermind behind the plot, but he was not present on the day of the raid.
-The man, James Hurley, from Bermondsey, south London, was arrested following an undercover operation.
-The undercover operation tracked Hurley to Puerto Banus, on the Costa del Sol.
+The Flying Squad arrested a man believed to be the mastermind behind the plot, who had not taken part in the actual raid.
+The man, James Hurley, from Bermondsey, south London, was arrested following an undercover operation which tracked Hurley to Puerto Banus on the Costa del Sol, Spain.
 The officer in charge of Operation Magician, Detective Chief Superintendent Jon Shatford, arrived in Spain with a team of three others and an emergency warrant for Hurley's arrest.

 Hurley had been under surveillance by the police when he was spotted refining and testing the robbery plan for weeks in advance.
 He was dubbed the "boatman" by the police as he was seen taking photographs of the Dome from vessels on the Thames and was organising the speedboat to be used for the getaway.
 Hurley disappeared at the last minute before the raid took place.
-After his disappearance, the National Criminal Intelligence Service and the Spanish police were unable to locate him.
-Hurley was living in a luxury villa on a private enclave, close to Puerto Banus.
-Once Hurley had been photographed and his identity confirmed, a High Court judge in London issued a red extradition warrant for his arrest.
+Following his disappearance, the National Criminal Intelligence Service and the Spanish police were initially unable to locate him.

-Hurley was arrested by Spanish Police following a chase in Puerto Banus on the Costa del Sol, however on 26 February 2002 the extradition warrant was withdrawn by the Crown Prosecution Service who decided there was not a realistic prospect of securing a conviction against Hurley.
+Hurley was living in a luxury villa in a private enclave close to Puerto Banus.
+Once his identity had been confirmed, a High Court judge in London issued a red extradition warrant for his arrest.
+He was arrested by Spanish police following a chase in Puerto Banus on the Costa del Sol.
+However, on 26 February 2002 the extradition warrant was withdrawn by the Crown Prosecution Service, who decided there was not a realistic prospect of securing a conviction against Hurley.

-The JCB digger that was used in the raid was put up for auction, but it still displayed damage from the raid.
-The digger was sold at JCB's biannual auction of surplus parts and machines.
-JCB had taken possession of the machine from insurers after a court hearing.
+The JCB digger used, displaying damage from the raid, was sold at JCB's biannual auction of surplus parts and machines.